 Tackling invisible hazards through arc flash analysis

-Ensure compliance and safety in your facility with electrical safety audits from TÜV SÜD Global Risk Consultants (GRC).
+Reduce your risk of electric fires with safety audits from TÜV SÜD Global Risk Consultants (GRC).
 Our engineers perform short-circuit, protective device coordination and arc flash risk analysis to identify electrical hazards.
-We are licensed throughout the United States and our team of highly skilled electrical engineers can identify code or electrical safety violations during the survey.
-We will also work with your team to develop a training program to prepare your employees to operate safely and prevent accidents.
+We are licensed throughout the United States and will identify code or electrical safety violations during the survey.
+We also help you develop training programs to prepare your employees to operate safely and prevent accidents.

 Arc Flash Assessments are Required in the Following Scenarios: